eugeneolsen/eugeneolsen.github.io/poetpal/README.md

 The filters accumulate with a logical "and," in other words, the above scenario behaves like:
 Rhymes with "think" *and* Starts with "d" *and* is a Synonym of "beverage".

 If you are writing a poem and want to maintain rhythm, you may want a limited or exact number of syllables.
-You can use the "less than/exactly" ( ) "Syllables" field to limit the words in the output list to words of that many syllables.
+You can use the "exactly/less than" ( ) "Syllables" field to limit the words in the output list to words of that many syllables.

 ### Output
 The output is organized into a table with three columns: Word, Score, and Syllables.